Religions in Kazakhstan

 Facts about Kazakhstan

 By tradition, Kazakhs are Sunni Muslims of the Hanafi school.
-The Kazakhs adopted Islam gradually, with complete conversion only in the early 19th century.
+The Kazakhs adopted Islam gradually, with complete conversion only in the early 19thcentury.

 The Slavic peoples of Kazakhstan are traditionally Orthodox Christians, and the Russian Orthodox Church is the largest Christian denomination in the republic.